megaacheyounes/huaweimapcompose/Readme.md

 # Huawei maps in Jetpack compose Demo
-this is a simple app demonstrating how you can render a Huawei Map in Jetpack Compose
+this is a simple app demonstrating how you can render a Huawei Map and interact with using Jetpack Compose

 ### features:
 - render a map